poissonconsulting/datacheckr/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

+There was one NOTE.

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Joe Thorley <joe@poissonconsulting.ca>'

+License components with restrictions and base license permitting such:
+  MIT + file LICENSE
+File 'LICENSE':
+  YEAR: 2016
+  COPYRIGHT HOLDER: Poisson Consulting Ltd.

 ## Downstream dependencies